-As shown in Fig. 4, there is heterogeneity in the forcing data, particularly with respect to radiation.
+- 455 As shown in Fig. 4, there is heterogeneity in the forcing data, particularly with respect to radiation.
 There are two possible reasons for the break in the time series, the first is due to the large-scale analysis used to reconstruct temperature, humidity and cloudiness profiles.
 As explained in Section 4.1, the calculations of these profiles have varied over time as a result of improvements in the global data assimilation systems used in the ERA-40 reanalysis production.
 The second reason is the variation in the observation density network over time.
-Indeed, from 1958 to the present, substantial changes have been observed in the deployment of new weather stations.
+Indeed, from 1958 to the present, substantial changes have been - 460 observed in the deployment of new weather stations.
 The combination of these two changes means that the SAFRAN reanalysis is not homogeneous over time and it seems important to understand how the Optimal Interpolation results are influenced by these changes when analysing the simulation results.
-However, an abrupt change may also be due to the darkening / lightening effect (Wild 2012, Brulebois et al., 2015, Boé 2016).

-As already mentioned, the uncertainty in SAFRAN's IR radiation is significant.
-The ability to observe the IR in the plains and mountains allowed a fair comparison between LSAF and SAFRAN products without correction (SIM PHY) and with and mountains allowed a fair comparison between LSAF and SAFRAN products without correction (SIM\PHY) and with variability and the potential improvement of model simulations.
-The extension of the correction to the entire French territory is debatable, but this decision was guided by the positive bias of river flows and also by the desire to have a more realistic energy input in mid-mountain areas (i.e. below 1500 m) in order to better model the evolution of the snowpack.
+However, an abrupt change may also be due to the darkening / lightening effect (Wild 2012, Brulebois et al., 2015, Boé 2016). - As already mentioned, the uncertainty in SAFRAN's IR radiation is significant.
+The ability to observe the IR in the plains and mountains allowed a fair comparison between LSAF and SAFRAN products without correction (SIM\PHY) and with correction (SIM\FRC).
+The impact of this variable is very important, especially over snow (Quéno et al, 2017, Sauter and Obleitner, 2015), therefore, an extension of the in situ observation network would allow a better understanding of its spatial variability and the potential improvement of model simulations.
+The extension of the correction to the entire French territory is debatable, but this decision was guided by the positive bias of river flows and also by the desire to have a more realistic - 470 energy input in mid-mountain areas (i.e. below 1500 m) in order to better model the evolution of the snowpack.
+We also compared the simulated soil temperatures to the observations made over France.
+The IR correction on soil temperature has a positive impact and significantly reduces biases and RMSEs (not shown).
+The results are consistent and of the same order of magnitude as those obtained by Decharme et al (2013).